Single-photon emitters and spin-photon interfaces in silicon: Introduction

 While such emitter-based deterministic single-photon sources facilitate the distribution of quantum states, spin-photon interfaces add quantum memory and deterministic processing capabilities, thereby offering additional possibilities.
 As examples, spin-photon interfaces enable the efficient generation of multi-photon entangled states~\cite{thomas_efficient_2022, cogan_deterministic_2023}, and may pave the way towards quantum repeaters~\cite{briegel_quantum_1998} and networks~\cite{wehner_quantum_2018}, as well as distributed quantum information processors~\cite{simmons_scalable_2024}.

-For these purposes, a spin-photon interface should allow ideal single-photon generation according to the criteria in Sec.~\ref{subsec:ideal_photonemitter} and fulfill the following, additional properties: \begin{enumerate}[noitemsep] \item An ideal spin-photon interface should enable the optical initialisation and readout of a spin qubit, as well as the efficient generation of spin-photon entanglement, either by photon emission or by spin-photon quantum gates~\cite{reiserer_colloquium_2022}. \item The spin-photon interface should give access to a larger register of several spins~\cite{dutt_quantum_2007, robledo_highfidelity_2011} with controlled interactions, allowing the implementation of quantum gates with high fidelity.
-This register should exhibit long coherence times, even when some of the spins are excited optically. \item Between the spins of these registers, fast, high-fidelity control should be facilitated either by all-optically or via microwave or radio-frequency pulses, in a frequency regime easily accessible to electronic devices. \end{enumerate}
+For these purposes, a spin-photon interface should allow ideal single-photon generation according to the criteria in Sec.~\ref{subsec:ideal_photonemitter} and fulfill the following, additional properties: \begin{enumerate}[noitemsep] \item An ideal spin-photon interface should enable the optical initialization and readout of a spin qubit, as well as the efficient generation of spin-photon entanglement, either by photon emission or by spin-photon quantum gates~\cite{reiserer_colloquium_2022}. \item The device should facilitate single-shot readout of the spin state.
+To this end, it may exhibit an optical transition with high cyclicity, meaning the spin state is not altered upon repeated optical excitation and decay. \item The spin-photon interface should give access to a larger register of several spins~\cite{dutt_quantum_2007, robledo_highfidelity_2011} with controlled interactions, allowing the implementation of quantum gates with high fidelity.
+This register should exhibit long coherence times, even when some of the spins are excited optically. \item Between the spins of these registers, fast, high-fidelity control should be facilitated either all-optically or via microwave or radio-frequency pulses, in a frequency regime easily accessible to electronic devices. \end{enumerate}

 While atoms trapped in a vacuum enable the implementation of such spin-photon interfaces~\cite{reiserer_cavity-based_2015}, solid-state systems may enable reduced experimental overhead and higher qubit densities~\cite{vandersypen_interfacing_2017}, while avoiding limited qubit lifetimes from background-gas scattering.
 In addition, the coherence of nuclear spins in solids can reach the timescale of hours~\cite{saeedi_room-temperature_2013, zhong_optically_2015, wang_nuclear_2025}, exceeding that of any other platform, and further improvements will likely be possible.